chamika-srimantha/system_polly_pipe/README.md

 c# code for insert, update and delete.

-sql code for create proc.
+sql code for create proc for insert, view, update and delete.

 --Chamika Srimantha--